 Likewise, asking your students to complete a lesson on the photosynthesis at home and then covering that same content in the classroom is not blended learning, because the classroom lesson and the online lesson are accomplishing the same learning objective.

-Instead, blended learning uses available online tools to develop lessons that cannot be replicated in a traditional classroom setting, ultimately providing a tailored education for each student.
+Instead, blended learning uses available online tools such as simulations to develop lessons that cannot be replicated in a traditional classroom setting, ultimately providing a tailored education for each student.